This was your TV in 1977.

 The best weapon the terrorists have come up with is a couple of guys with box cutters.
 We are not fighting Lex Luthor.

 Yes, our jobs are sliding out from underneath us, but that has been happening for 200 years -- horse shoes to iron rails, iron rails to cars, cars to flying saucers.
 Every era brings declining industries and rising ones too.
+Every era brings us a new wave of immigration.
 The direction forward may not be up for all of the people all of the time, but it's generally up for most of the people most of the time.
 In America, even the homeless watch color TV and get hot meals and a free bed at the shelter.

 We can never catch up.

 And yet, most things are better now, aren't they?
 Who wants to return to 1975 health care?
 Who wants to return to their 1975 job, their 1975 house, their 1975 wage, their 1975 phone, or their 1975 car?
 Even after the real estate crash, my house is worth twice what I paid for it.

 And yet it is easy to lose any sense of "good".
 After all, who wants to talk about good on television?
 No one!

 The media knows there are no ratings to be had by saying we are going to stumble forward and be alright in the end.
 Disaster and doom sell.
 Apocalypse sells.
 "If it bleeds, it leads"

 CNN knows its ratings surge with every war.
 Triple murders, assassinations and child disappearances are good for television's bottom line.
 Never mind that these things never actually happen to any of us.